mojaloop/documentation/vuepress/docs/community/standards/guide.md

 For other recommended bash conventions, refer to this blog post: [Best Practices for Writing Shell Scripts](https://kvz.io/bash-best-practices.html)

-### Documentation
+## Documentation

-Documentation should be written in Mark Down format.
+- Documentation should be written in Mark Down format.
-All discusison documents should be placed in /documentation/discussions The use of Google Docs and other tools should not be used.
+- All discussion documents should be placed in /community/archive/discussion-docs.
+- The use of Google Docs and other tools should not be used.

-### Directory Structure
+## Directory Structure

 Along with guidelines for coding styles, the Mojaloop Community recommends the following directory structure.
 This ensures that developers can easily switch from one project to another, and also ensures that our tools and configs (such as `.circleci/config.yml` and `Dockerfile`s) can be ported easily from one project to another with minor changes.